-The winner of the WMCT’s 2018 Career Development Award is 23-year-old Blake Pouliot.
+The winner of the WMCT’s 2018 Career Development Award was 23-year-old Blake Pouliot.
 Mr Pouliot was selected from ten candidates by a jury of five esteemed musicians, music educators and music producers from across Canada – Jane Coop, Adrian Fung, Gordon Gerrard, Alison Howard and Guylaine Picard.

-Already in demand as a soloist, during the 2017-18 season Mr Pouliot will appear with symphony orchestras in Toronto (April 14 & 15), Edmonton, Ottawa, Pasadena and Newfoundland, as well as in recital at the Banff Centre, Fête de la Musique Mont Tremblant, Orford Arts Centre and Pasadena’s Boston Court.
+Already in demand as a soloist, during the 2017-18 season Mr Pouliot appeared with symphony orchestras in Toronto (April 14 & 15), Edmonton, Ottawa, Pasadena and Newfoundland, as well as in recital at the Banff Centre, Fête de la Musique Mont Tremblant, Orford Arts Centre and Pasadena’s Boston Court.
 Indeed, since his solo orchestral debut at the age of 11 with the Toronto Trinity Chamber Orchestra, Mr Pouliot has performed with orchestras in Europe and across North and South America.

 Currently a Professional Studies Certificate candidate at the Colburn Conservatory of Music in Los Angeles, Mr Pouliot began his violin studies in Toronto with Marie Berard and Erica Raum, and completed his training as an associate of the Royal Conservatory of Music.
 He plays a 1729 Guarneri del Gesù, on loan from the Canada Council Musical Instrument Bank.

 Blake Pouliot was the Grand Prize winner of the 2016 Orchestre symphonique de Montréal Manulife Competition and received the Canada Council for the Arts Michael Measures Prize in 2013.
 The multi-talented Mr Pouliot won first prize at the 2010 Canadian Contemporary Music Festival with his piano composition Starlight on Water.
-And, just one day after the announcement of the CDA, on March 9, 2018, Mr Pouliot’s debut CD, featuring the Debussy and Ravel sonatas, will be released on the Analekta label.
+And, just one day after the announcement of the CDA, on March 9, 2018, Mr Pouliot’s debut CD, featuring the Debussy and Ravel sonatas, was released on the Analekta label.